 - Friday Grade Mass- held each Friday at noon with parishioners.
 Each grade attends once a term.

-- Weekend Grade Mass- when each grade (and their families) host a mass and get a special role (yearly).
+- Weekend Grade Mass- each grade (and their families) host a mass and get a special role (yearly).

-- Combined schools mass- when we worship with the Catholic children from the surrounding state schools.
+- Combined schools Mass- when we worship with the Catholic children from the surrounding state schools.

 - Dadirri- that is, our whole school reflective prayer time each Friday morning (beyond the daily prayer routines).